ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

 Create the `DisablePlayer` function.
-This will stop the player being able to move their character, or use their mount while the cosmetic UI is open.
-The `desiredFacingMode` property for the player is set to `FACE_MOVEMENT`, otherwise the player's character can end up facing away from the camera.
+This will stop the player from being able to move their character, or use their mount while the cosmetic UI is open.
+The `desiredFacingMode` property for the player is set to `FACE_MOVEMENT`, otherwise, the player's character can end up facing away from the camera.

 #### Create EnablePlayer Function